OutSystems/docs-howtos/src/devops/build-cd-pipeline/faq.md

 <div class="info" markdown="1">

 To enable a successful continuous delivery practice in your low-code factory, it is highly recommended to develop your applications with testability in mind.
-This means not only complying with development best practices (such as the [Architecture Canvas](https://success.outsystems.com/Support/Enterprise_Customers/Maintenance_and_Operations/Designing_the_Architecture_of_Your_OutSystems_Applications/The_Architecture_Canvas)) that promote proper isolation of business concepts in your architecture, but also ensuring that your developers write unit tests as part of their development activities.
+This means not only complying with development best practices (such as the [Architecture Canvas](https://www.outsystems.com/tk/redirect?g=2b38e6ed-2c22-4d06-87b7-88d1db436ea4)) that promote proper isolation of business concepts in your architecture but also ensuring that your developers write unit tests as part of their development activities.

 The proposed approach relies on unit tests written with the [BDD Framework](https://www.outsystems.com/forge/component/1201/bddframework/) Forge component for the automatic regression stage.
 [This article](https://www.outsystems.com/blog/posts/intro-bddframework-testing/) provides additional insights on how to write tests using this framework.
 Also, as a best practice, consider isolating your unit test code in separate LifeTime applications to prevent it from being deployed to production along with your application code.